droonga/droonga.org/tutorial/plugin-development/index.md

 ## Types of plugins

 Droonga has 4 types of plugins corresponding to the purpose of plugin.
 In other words, from the point of view of Droonga internal, the type of a plugin is distinguished by the component which the plugin is plugged in.
-See [overview][] to grasp the big picture.
+See the [overview][] to grasp the big picture.

 AdapterPlugin
 : used to modify incoming requests and outgoing responses.